-The current market conditions are changing, making it easier for some home buyers and harder for others.
+The current real estate market conditions are changing, making it easier for some home buyers and harder for others.
 Here are some of the main factors you need to know about.

 Interest Rates Are Going Up

 In 2021, interest rates reached historic lows, making buying a home a more attractive option.
 However, the Federal Reserve has continued to raise interest rates throughout 2022 and into 2023, before pausing in June, in an effort to help combat inflation.

-As a borrower, hearing about higher interest rates is never welcome news — higher rates mean a higher monthly mortgage payment.
-However, it’s important to keep these rising rates in perspective — it will still be lower than what many borrowers have historically locked in.
+As a borrower, hearing about higher interest rates is never welcome news – higher rates mean a higher monthly mortgage payment.
+However, it’s important to keep these rising rates in perspective, as your potential mortgage rate will still be lower than what many borrowers have historically locked in.

 It’s Still A Seller’s Market

 There are still fewer homes on the market than buyers looking for properties, making it a seller’s market.
 But this year, the number of available homes will likely increase, making it easier for buyers to find the home they want.